creativetechnologylab/generative-ai-with-python/gpt4all.md

 ## Installation

 The GPT4All library can be installed with pip.
 First, let's create a Conda environment for using the library.
-We can do this with the command `conda create --name gpt4all python=3.10`.
-When the environment has been completed then it can be activated with the command `conda activate gpt4all`.
+We can do this with the command `conda create --name gen-ai python=3.10`.
+When the environment has been completed then it can be activated with the command `conda activate gen-ai`.

 Now we can install the GPT4All library to this environment with the command `pip install gpt4all`.